fwojcik/smhasher3/CONTRIBUTING.md

 If you are submitting a new hash, then at least one version of its implementations must work portably (implemented only standard C++-11, no intrinsics, no ASM).
 It may make use of SMHasher3's `Mathmult` or `AES` functions, as they already have portable versions internally.
-Hashes don't have to have _only_ portable implementations.
+Hashes do not need to have _only_ portable implementations.

 If you can, it would be appreciated if you made some effort at handling endian issues in Hashlib submissions.
 I will handle testing on different